greglook/merkle-db/doc/indexing.md

 If the result was a sequence of updated (direct) children, then we can now construct a new index node to contain them.
-Compare the number of children available to the tree's branching factor - if there are not enough children to make a valid half-full node, return the vector of children for carrying.
+Compare the number of children available to the tree's fan-out - if there are not enough children to make a valid half-full node, return the vector of children for carrying.
 Otherwise divide the children into valid-sized branching groups and build index nodes to contain them.

 At this point we've completed the update algorithm for a single node, the result of which was either a sequence of one or more index nodes at the original level,